samreenraza61/HackBio-Internship/Report_stage3.md

 #### Molecular Docking

-- Dock the phytochemical library with 6FYZ in PyRx (or AutoDock Vina), noting binding affinities and interactions in Table 2.
+- Dock the phytochemical library with 6FYZ in PyRx (or AutoDock Vina), noting binding affinities and interactions.

 #### Results
 - Compile all docking-generated tables and images.

 ## Results

+Includes visuals of protein active sites, grid selection, top two ligand-protein interactions, and other input/output files.
+A phytochemical library listing 50 compounds' structures and action mechanisms is also provided.
+All these resources are accessible via our GitHub repository for further review.

 | Ligand                               | Binding Affinity | RMSD/ub | RMSD/lb |
 |--------------------------------------|------------------|---------|---------|